OriolVerdeny/yovori/services.md

 intro_image_hide_on_mobile: false
 ---

-# Services that grow with your business
+# Services for scaling your business

-We work to make it more profitable.
-More sustainable.
-More impact.
+## Yovori is your strategic partner for insect mass rearing success

+Our approach uses pragmatic strategies to maximize your revenues and a commitment to balance profitability and environmental responsibility.